Dementia Diagnosis

 • Insidious, progressive onset

-• Often overlaps with psychiatric disorders
+• Often overlaps with psychiatric disorders.

 Dementia with Lewy Bodies (DLB)

-2nd most common degenerative dementia in individuals >65 years.
+More common in individuals >65 years.

 Characterized by the accumulation of alpha-synuclein inclusions (Lewy bodies) within cortical neurons.